 Few things take the wind out of a good employee’s sails more thoroughly than being trapped in a corporate culture that seems to reward mediocrity.
-This can make even the most gung-ho team member feel like she’s unappreciated and wasting her time in this workplace.
+This can make even the most gung-ho team member feel unappreciated and listless in the workplace.
 What’s the point of trying to be a cut above when you’re held accountable to the exact same standards as the people who consistently do as little as they can get away with?
 Most people want to be held accountable, especially if they’re doing a good job and want to be recognized for it.
 Remember, all the team members are individuals with motivations as different as their work styles.

 You’ll risk losing your best workers if you don’t discover ways for them to feel successful and accomplished in their positions.
 The best way to understand what people value is to engage.
 So talk with your employees, and really listen to what success means to them.